Business Card Design: Better Than A Plain Ol’ Business Card

 There’s multitudes of promotional companies out there to help you create little treasures.
-You can order them online, but going for the lowest price isn’t always the best bet: quality products in this case is worth a few extra pennies per unit.
+You can order them online, but going for the lowest price isn’t always the best bet: quality products and custom business cards printing in this case is worth a few extra pennies per unit.
 Make sure you get them produced in your home country as shipping to another company can cost you more than your items!

 Remember girl guides or boy scouts?
 For some, getting a sew-on badge (especially if it looks cool) will delight the inner camper and badge collector.

 Pin Them Down

 Pin-on badges are relatively inexpensive and if well designed (or with a cheeky graphic) will be attached to a bag or coat.
 I know I have at least one badge that I’ve received attached to my bag.
 Sam Brown’s pins, for his app, remindness, combined with business cards in a little goodie bag, are a treat to receive, and a great way to get awareness up for his upcoming launch.